SharinaS/book_app/README.md

 # book_app
 ## Overview
-This is a full-stack application that allows a user to search for books through the Google books API, save favorite books, add categories (aka bookshelves) to books, delete books from her/his collection, and select on detailed views about the book they wish to read about.
-The app is built with PostGreSQL, node.js, JavaScript, EJS, CSS, HTML.
-It has a repo on GitHub, for version control.
+This is a full-stack JavaScript application that allows a user to search for books through the Google books API, save favorite books, add categories (aka bookshelves) to books, delete books from her/his collection, and select on detailed views about the book they wish to read about.
+The app is built with PostGreSQL, Node.js, JavaScript, EJS, CSS, HTML.
 ## Contributors
 * James Dansie
 * Sharina Stubbs

-## Website is deployed here:

 ## Getting Started
 ### If you copy the code down to your machine from my repo on GitHub, after cloning, simply: